 Mary joined Freshwater in November 2017.
 With a Bachelor’s in political science and Spanish, and many years in the public sector, she’s made her professional niche in nonprofits: raising heart and financial resources for vital societal causes.
 With the addition of Mary’s position at Freshwater, the organization has a special chance to deepen relationships with valued donors, funders, and supporters — the committed individuals investing in Minnesota’s lakes and streams.
 Mary feels privileged to serve in this role.
 It allows her to live out one of her passions: celebrating the community support that makes freshwater possible!

 Tera joined Freshwater in April 2019.
 She has a bachelor’s degree in environmental studies and worked as an interpretive naturalist.
 She has a background in project coordination, administrative support, sales, and customer service in a variety of other industries.
 Tera has now circled back to her passion around environmental stewardship; she is a Minnesota Master Naturalist and enjoys volunteering to help in the effort to preserve and educate around our precious natural resources.
 You may also find her bird watching, gardening, or dancing.

 Alex joined Freshwater in September 2015 as a Minnesota GreenCorps member focused on the Master Water Stewards Program.
-As program coordinator, his work has expanded to include all educational programming.
+In fall 2016, he became program assistant and expanded his work to include supporting all programs.
 He has a degree in biology from the College of Saint Benedict and Saint John’s University.
 Before coming to Freshwater, he spent a year living abroad in Germany, teaching English through the Fulbright Program.
 Outside the office Alex enjoys making music, running, sampling craft brews, and all things comedy.